Cyber Resilience Should Be Provable.

 Many organisations measure what is declared rather than what is independently tested.
 Controls are assumed to be effective because policies exist, tools are deployed, or metrics appear stable.
 Real resilience, however, is only demonstrated under operational stress.

-This platform focuses on a different question:
+This platform focuses on a critical cybersecurity assurance question:

 It shows how cybersecurity assurance moves beyond reported posture to measurable, defensible performance across real services, supporting systems, and critical dependencies.